JoensAmit/centerAlignedFlowLayoutCollectionView/README.md

 # centerAlignedFlowLayoutCollectionView

-copy into your code and u can directly for your collectionView in ios Swift 4
+copy into your code and u can directly use into collectionView  (Swift 4)

 CollectionView.collectionViewLayout = CenterAlignedCollectionViewFlowLayout()